Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Description of Fair Approaches

 Repeating the repair process for all attributes produces the modified $\D_{\X}'$ and the modified dataset $\D'$.
 The level of repair is controlled through a hyper-parameter $\lambda \in [0,1]$, where $\lambda = 0$ yields the unmodified dataset and $\lambda = 1$ implies that the values within each attribute are completely moved to the median.

-\textbf{Implementation.} We collected the source code for \feld from the AI Fairness 360 library.\footref{aifairness} As the preferred value of $\lambda$ is application-specific, we choose two values ($1.0$ and $0.6$) in our evaluation to highlight its impact on the performance.
+\textbf{Implementation.} We collected the source code for \feld from the AI Fairness 360 library.\footref{aifairness} As the preferred value of $\lambda$ is highly application-specific, we only report our findings for the highest level of repair ($\lambda = 1.0$).
+We also note that the implementation of \feld modifies both training and test data.

 Calmon et al.~\cite{calmon} propose a pre-processing approach that also enforces demographic parity.
 We refer to this approach as \calm.
 Given the joint distribution associated with the training data $\D$, \calm computes a new distribution to transform $\X$ and $Y$ such that the dependency between $Y$ and $S$ is reduced, without significantly distorting the data distribution.
 The new joint distribution yields repaired training data $\D' = [\D_{\X}',\D_S;\D_Y']$.